 I love that I don’t have to be dependent on a store for my pizza seasoning anymore.
 I can make it at home easily and customize it to fit our tastes.

-I use this homemade pizza seasoning to make my own homemade pizza sauce, which I’ll be sharing the recipe soon.
+I use this homemade pizza seasoning to make my own homemade pizza sauce.

 I hope you love this pizza seasoning as much as we do.
 Be sure to adjust the flavors to fit your family.

 Do you make your own pizza at home?
 What’s your favorite kind of pizza to eat?